zincentimeter/nix-conf/README.md

     - [x] ~~vscode~~ (disabled, now use vim)
     - to be updated...
 - [x] mount / on tmpfs with `impermanence` on to control what is permanent
-- [ ] Broken OAMA v0.14 conf to Outlook, v0.16 fails to build
+- [x] Broken OAMA v0.14 conf to Outlook, v0.16 fails to build
+  - Fixed git-send-email with Outlook.
   - This relates to git-send-email, crucial
     - git-send-email relates to submission to stratosphere (including one neovim plugin addition and a update for now)
 - [ ] ghostty cursor is so BIG in KDE...